-All new streets shall be designed as local streets unless otherwise designated as arterials and collectors in Figure 8 in the transportation system plan.
-The maximum block spacing between streets is five hundred thirty feet and the minimum block spacing between streets is one hundred fifty feet as measured between the right-of-way centerlines except in zones GI, CI, MUE, I, and WFDD where determining the appropriate street spacing will be the spacing is determined by the City Engineer.
+All new streets shall be designed as local streets unless otherwise designated as arterials and collectors in Figure 8 in the current adopted Transportation System Plan transportation system plan.
+The maximum block spacing between streets is five hundred thirty 530 feet and the minimum block spacing between streets is one hundred fifty 150 feet as measured between the right-of-way centerlines except in zones GI, CI, MUE, I, and WFDD where determining the appropriate street spacing will be determined by the City Engineer.
 If the maximum block size is exceeded, pedestrian accessways must be provided every three hundred thirty 330 feet.
 The spacing standards within this section do not apply to alleys.